 Britomart is home to many restaurants serving up delicious fare, and Ebisu is no exception.
 Bringing together the best of Japanese and European cuisine techniques to one fiercely chic dining experience, Ebisu serves up modern spins on traditional Japanese fare.
 The team here understand that it’s no easy feat to choose between their delicious dishes, so they’ve created a 7-course tasting menu alongside their a-la-carte menu, showcasing their signature dishes and seasonal favourites.
 There’s even an entirely vegan version of this degustation for our plant-based friends to get in on.
 One of Auckland’s best Japanese restaurants, Ebisu is a must.

 The CBD is home to what can only be described as one of the best Japanese restaurants in Auckland.
-Seriously, Industry Zen is that good.
+Seriously, Japanese Bistro Zen (formerly Industry Zen) is that good.
 Their succulent and sauce-covered teriyaki chicken is the perfect example of this.
 Paired with some edamame, tako-yaki and some insanely good spring rolls, eating out doesn't get much tastier than this.
 To make things even better, each and every dish comes out perfectly and creatively plated—so trust us when we say it’s practically impossible not to document them in a cheeky ‘gram.